-Clearly criminal behaviour is our fault (assuming that a country has not criminalised good Christian discipleship).
+Clearly, we are at fault if we behave as criminals (if a country has not criminalised Christian faith and discipleship).
 We should not think that we are being persecuted for righteousness, when we have been unrighteous.
-However Peter's mention of meddling in other people's affairs may seem an unusual rebuke.
-However it matches the instructions not to gossip (look at the references in Proverbs 11:13, 16:28, 20:19, 26:20, 26:22; Romans 1:29; 2 Corinthians 12:20, 1 Timothy 5:13; 3 John 10).
-Gossip is a way of interfering in the lives of others; as is any authority that is wrongly taken over other people.
+However, Peter's mention of meddling in other people's affairs may seem an unusual rebuke.
+But it matches the many Bible instructions not to gossip (look at the references in Proverbs 16:28; Romans 1:29; 2 Corinthians 12:20; 1 Timothy 5:13; 3 John 1:10).
+Gossip is a way of interfering in the lives of others, as is any authority that is wrongly taken over other people.
 Their resentment may not be righteous, but the social effect will be to disrupt relationship; and that always brings pain.

-So we need to be careful.
+So, we need to be careful.
 At a personal level we are primarily responsible for ourselves.
-If we are leaders we have a certain amount of authority over others but we must not abuse our position in marriage (Ephesians 5:33); with children (Ephesians 6:4); with employers (Ephesians 5:5-8); with employees (Ephesians 6:9), with older people (1 Peter 5:5) or in the church (1 Peter 5:2-3).
-Of course, some will claim abuse where legitimate and Godly authority has been exercised, but more often the problem lies in the wrongful interference in other lives.
+If we are leaders we have a certain amount of authority over others but we must not abuse our position: either in marriage (Ephesians 5:33), or with children (Ephesians 6:4), or with employers (Ephesians 6:5-8), or with employees (Ephesians 6:9), or with older people (1 Peter 5:5) or in the church (1 Peter 5:2-3).
 It is even more obvious where people assert their own authority, yet are betrayed by their character (2 Timothy 3:1-9).
 We must, therefore, be constantly watchful of ourselves.
 No wonder Paul says in 1 Corinthians 10:12, "So, if you think you are standing firm, be careful that you don't fall!"

 © Dr Paul Adams